kepra3/kp_dadi/README.md

 # kp_dadi

-*This branch is in development - not ready for public use!
-Please email kepra3@gmail.com for enquiries.*
+*This branch is in development - not ready for public use!*

+*Please email kepra3@gmail.com for enquiries and comments.
+You are welcome to raise an issue if there is a problem with a script.*

-*An electronic notebook by Katharine Prata (originally posted June 2021)*
+**An electronic notebook by Katharine E. Prata (originally posted June 2021).**

 A workflow for manually optimising the Diffusion Approximations for Demographic Inference (dadi) [(Gutenkunst et el.
 2009)](https://dx.plos.org/10.1371/journal.pgen.1000695).

 The scripts presented here were altered from the original dadi example [scripts](https://bitbucket.org/gutenkunstlab/dadi/src/master/) and are written for ease of interpretation.
 This workflow has followed the advice offered by Ryan Gutenkunst on the [dadi-user google group](https://groups.google.com/g/dadi-user).
 Code was initially written for the manuscript, [Prata et al., 2022](https://onlinelibrary.wiley.com/doi/10.1111/mec.16391) published in *Molecular Ecology* (checkout: dc97a7f on *3 June 2021*).

 This workflow will run through the example from [Prata et al (2022)](https://onlinelibrary.wiley.com/doi/10.1111/mec.16391).